melendus/dsa-2021-g3/30413/Mihai Alexandru Sandu/Lab05/README.md

-# Lab X
+# Lab 5

-> Edit this file and describe in a few words what you've done in this lab.
+> I learned about binary search trees and how to implement them myself
+> Also learned how to write code properly, to make it more readable
+> We also did a code analasys, or something like that, can't remember the name exactly